Updated 2016 / 11 / 05

 STILL the ultimate vaporizer, as long as you're not looking for portability at all, and are OK with the cost.
 Quite large, plug-in unit that works basically perfectly. (around $785 or $630 respectively)

 And that's about it...
 Of course there are tons of other options, including some very good ones - the HerbalAire and some of Arizer's other offerings such as the Extreme Q I would totally comfortably recommend.
 True vaporizers and really work well... but if I'm keeping it simple for folks, this is how I would choose: for purely at home use, and if you don't mind spending the money, get a Volcano DIGIT (or Classic).
 If you don't want to spend that much, or want it to be a mix of at-home use and portable, then try an excellent Arizer Air or Solo.
-If you want a more pocket-friendly unit and don't mind spending the money, then also consider a Crafty (or Mighty), in my humble opinion :)
+If you want a more pocket-friendly unit and don't mind spending the money, then also consider a Crafty (or Mighty), (or a Grasshopper) in my humble opinion :)

 All the best!